GisliBG/reference-tictactoe/self-assesment.md

     #yes - runs unit tests, builds the application and sends the artifact to docker hub.

     Acceptance Stage
-    #yes - it runs if the commit stage passes
+    #yes - Sometimes it fails but passes if I manually start it again.
+I don't know why it
+    always works when I run these tests locally.

     Capacity Stage
     #yes - it runs if the acceptance stage passes